sj26/mailcatcher/README.md

 ## API

 A fairly RESTful URL schema means you can download a list of messages in JSON from `/messages`, each message's metadata with `/messages/:id.json`, and then the pertinent parts with `/messages/:id.html` and `/messages/:id.plain` for the default HTML and plain text version, `/messages/:id/:cid` for individual attachments by CID, or the whole message with `/messages/:id.source`.

+## Caveats

+* Mail processing is fairly basic but easily modified.
+If something doesn't work for you, fork and fix it or file an issue and let me know.
+Include the whole message you're having problems with.
+* The interface is very basic and has not been tested on many browsers yet.

 ## TODO